AsciiDoc Basics

 Renders as:

-If it is not specified, the default URL http://localhost:8091 is used.
+If you do not specify a URL, the default URL http://localhost:8091 is used.

-If it is not specified, the default URL http://localhost:8091 is used.
+If you do not specify a URL, the default URL http://localhost:8091 is used.

 Description Lists